alimony/cipher_solver/README.md

 ```

 Note, however, that the above ciphertext is too short to give any meaningful results.
 A length of at least 300 letters is usually necessary to solve a cipher.
+See below for
+an example using an included sample text.

 #### CLI